edenartlab/docs/docs/guides/creation.md

 ### Optional settings
 Every one of our endpoints has a dropdown *'Show optional settings'* that offers a ton of additional features.
 Lets go over them:

 - ***'Width'*** and ***'Height'*** set the amount of pixels and aspect ratio of your creation.
-Note that if you are using init images or doing real2real, the generator will automatically adopt the aspect ratio of those and try to distribute the total amount of pixels
+Note that if you are using init images or doing real2real, the generator will automatically adopt the aspect ratio of your inputs and distribute the total amount of pixels (width x heigth) over that aspect ratio.
 - ***'Upscale Factor'*** wil upscale the resolution of your generated image by the given factor after generating it with SDXL.
 If you want very HD images, upscaling is generally better than simply rendering at higher starting resolutions (width and height).
 This is because the model is trained for a specific resolution and going too far beyond that can create repeating artifacts in the image, but feel free to experiment here!
 - ***'concept'*** and ***'concept-scale'*** allow you to activate a trained concept in your creation, one of the most powerful features on Eden.
 See our **[concept-trainer guide](https://docs.eden.art/docs/guides/concepts)** for all the details!
 - ***'ControlNet or Init image'*** let’s you upload an image that the model will use as a color and shape template to start drawing from.
 This allows much more control over what the final image should look like.